isaacmbagwu/Orange-Telecom-Customer-Churn-Analysis/README.md

 Low calls: 11.39% churn

-This segment should be a priority for retention strategies.
+Customers who interact frequently with support represent the largest risk segment.

+🗺 Geographic Churn Patterns

-4. Churn varies significantly by state
+Churn rates vary significantly across states.

-Some states show noticeably higher churn rates than others.
-For example:
+Some states show noticeably higher churn levels, including:

-Texas shows the highest churn rate in the dataset.

-Washington and Utah also appear among the top churn states.
+Texas

+Washington

+Utah

-This may point to regional service issues or differences in customer demographics.
+This could indicate regional service issues or demographic differences in customer behavior.

-5. Customer lifecycle patterns

-Churn tends to increase as customer tenure grows, with a noticeable spike around later months in the lifecycle.
-This suggests some customers may leave once they become more price-sensitive or after promotional periods end.
+⏳ Customer Lifecycle Patterns

+Customer tenure also plays a role in churn behavior.

+The analysis shows that churn tends to increase later in the customer lifecycle, suggesting that:

+Some customers leave after promotional periods

+Long-term value perception may decrease over time

-📈 Dashboard Features
+📊 Dashboard Features

-The dashboard includes several visual components:
+The dashboard includes multiple visuals designed for executive-level decision making:

-Executive KPI overview
+📌 Executive KPI summary

-Churn distribution by state
+📌 Churn distribution by state

-Customer service call analysis
+📌 Customer service call analysis

-Plan usage impact (International & Voice Mail)
+📌 International and voicemail plan impact

-Customer lifecycle (tenure analysis)
+📌 Customer lifecycle (tenure analysis)

-Usage risk analysis
+📌 High-usage risk analysis

-Call frequency risk segmentation
+📌 Call frequency risk segmentation

-The layout is designed so executives can quickly understand the main drivers of churn without digging into raw data.
+The layout helps users quickly understand the major drivers of churn without needing to explore raw data.

 💡 Business Recommendations

-Based on the analysis, a few strategies could help reduce churn:
+Based on the insights from the analysis, several strategies could help reduce churn:

-Improve customer support response and resolution times
+🚀 Improve customer support response times and issue resolution

-Reevaluate international plan pricing or features
+🌍 Reevaluate international plan pricing or value

-Identify and intervene with high service-call customers early
+📞 Monitor customers with frequent support calls and intervene early

-Investigate high-churn states for potential service issues
+🗺 Investigate high-churn states for potential service quality issues

-Promote value-adding plans (like voicemail) that appear to support retention
+📬 Promote retention-supporting plans like voicemail that show better customer stability

 📂 Repository Contents

-Dashboard Screenshot – Power BI dashboard view
+📊 Power BI Dashboard – Main project visualization

-Dataset – Telecom churn dataset used for analysis
+📁 Dataset – Telecom churn dataset used for analysis

-PBIX File – Power BI project file
+📷 Dashboard Screenshot – Preview of the final dashboard

 🚀 Final Thoughts

-This project was a great opportunity to practice turning raw customer data into meaningful business insights.
-Instead of just reporting churn numbers, the goal was to highlight why customers are leaving and where the business can intervene.
+This project demonstrates how data visualization can turn raw customer data into actionable business insights.

+Instead of simply reporting churn rates, the goal was to uncover why customers leave and what the business can do to prevent it.

+Understanding these patterns allows companies to build more effective retention strategies and improve long-term customer value.

+⭐ If you found this project helpful or interesting, feel free to star the repository.